petrotta/mercurio/README.md

 A SysMLv2 command line interpreter, designed to run with entirely native code.
+It can be compiled to native Windows, Linux, or Apple binaries.
+Once compiled into a single exe, there are not other dependencies (including JDK, etc).

 Compilation: